-The National Disability Insurance Scheme (NDIS) is a national scheme for people with permanent and significant disability, that provides funding for supports and services they need.
+The National Disability Insurance Scheme (NDIS) is designed to provide funding to people with permanent and significant disability, so they can access the supports and services they need.

 The first step in accessing the NDIS is to check your eligibility to apply for the NDIS.
-Your location, age, and whether you meet the requirements for disability or early intervention support all contribute to your eligibility for the NDIS.
-You can also check your eligibility by following the questions available on the NDIS website using the Eligibility Checklist
+Your residency, age, and whether you meet the requirements for disability or early intervention support all contribute to your eligibility for the NDIS.
+You can check your eligibility by following the questions available on the NDIS website using the Eligibility Checklist.

 If you meet the criteria for accessing the NDIS, you can apply to become a participant.
-You can call the NDIS and ask to make an ‘Access Request’.
-You may need to include evidence of your disability when you apply - such as information on what your disability is, how long it will last and how it impacts your life.
-The NDIS website outlines the type of evidence you may need to provide
+You can call the NDIS on 1800 800 110 and ask to make an ‘Access Request’ or download the Access Request Form from their website.
+You may need to include evidence of your disability when you apply – such as information on what your disability is, how long it will last and how it impacts your life.
+The NDIS website outlines the type of evidence you may need to provide.

 Your NDIS plan will be a written agreement as to the types of supports and services you will receive funding for.
 It’s important to go into your planning meeting well prepared.
 You should think about your immediate support needs and the long-term and short-term goals you want to achieve through your NDIS plan.
 Try to be as specific as possible.